MooVC/MooVC.Architecture/README.md

 - Changed Ddd.Services.MemoryRepository so that an instance of MooVC.Serialization.ICloner can be supplied to provide object immutability guarantee (**Breaking Change**).
 - Changed MooVC.Architecture.Ddd.Services.Reconciliation.IAggregateReconciler.Reconcile to accept a params array instead of an IEnumerable of Domain Events (**Breaking Change**).
 - Deleted Services.Handler and Services.HandlerExecutionFailureException (**Breaking Change**).
+- Moved Ddd.Entity<T> to the root namespace (**Breaking Change**).

 # End-User Impact

+- Ddd.Entity<T> Namespace (Impact: High)

+Entity was moved to facilitate a new inheritance change involving Message that would facilitate a greater degree of reuse and consistency accross the framework.
+This resulted in a namespace change that would result in compilation failures for any consumer that utilized Ddd.Entity<T>.
+While the solution is straightforward, every reference would need to be changed from MooVC.Architecture.Ddd to MooVC.Architecture.

 - Ddd.DomainEvent Constructor (Impact: Medium)